Trivega/Extra-Scenarios-for-Cataclysm-DDA/README.md

 -Ritual-
 Cathedral Basement start as a cultist.
-Allows the player to start in cathedral basement for fun, but have to play a cultist who comes with just about nothing but two thematic traits.
+Allows the player to start in a cathedral basement for fun, but have to play a cultist who comes with just about nothing but two thematic traits.